'Let That Team Grow' or Land Kevin Durant? NBA Source Weighs in on Celtics' Potential Jaylen Brown Swap - CLNS Media

 “Talks between the Heat and Nets only stalled because of Bam Adebayo,” the NBA source tells CLNS Media.
 “Miami didn’t want to give up its star center without getting one in return.
 The Heat even entertained the thought of bringing in Ben Simmons, you know, getting a third team involved to make the Durant trade work.
 They don’t want to lose Bam without getting a valuable center in return.”

 In Brown, the Celtics have undoubtedly set the bar.
-Stevens currently holds the best centerpiece in contrast to any other trade packages for Durant.
+Stevens currently holds possibly the best centerpiece in contrast to any other trade packages for Durant.
 Perhaps, this is the best solution for all parties involved.

 But how far are the Celtics willing to go?
 How many sweeteners would Brad realistically have to add to land Durant, and could a significant piece such as the association’s reigning Defensive Player of the Year still be in play?